industrial-edge/vision-connector-sdk-and-plugin-examples/docs/creating_and_using_a_custom_camera_connector.md

 After this we should have the ```libnumberswithfilelogger.so``` file generated in the output directory.

 ### Implementing NumbersWithFileLoggerConnector class
-As mentioned before the ```CameraConnector``` class is responsible for discovering and creating cameras.
-The ```NumbersWithFileLoggerConnector``` derived class has to contain the camera specific logic for discovery and creation of the.
+The ```CameraConnector``` class is responsible for discovering and creating cameras.
+The ```NumbersWithFileLoggerConnector``` derived class has to contain the camera specific logic for discovery and creation.

-In this example we shall modify the ```discover``` method so it returns a list of colors as unique ids for the possible cameras.
+In this example we shall modify the ```discover``` method so it returns a list of colors as unique IDs for the possible cameras.

 Modified code:
 ```